Physics and geometry of knots-quivers correspondence: Background

 \subsection{BPS states}

 Both sides of the~KQ correspondence have physics counterparts schematically shown in diagram \eqref{eq:KQ-diagram}.
 First, knots as Wilson loops in Chern-Simons theory are related to open topological strings with branes on the~knot cononormal $L_{K}$ and the~zero-section $S^{3}$ in the~cotangent bundle $T^{\ast}S^{3}$ \cite{Witten:1992fb,ES}.
-Via large $N$ duality, this open string in $T^{\ast}S^{3}$ is further related to the~open string in the~resolved conifold $X$, where $S^{3}$ disappeared, with one brane on $L_{K}$, see \cite{Ooguri:1999bv, ES}.
-Second, quiver representation theory appears in the~description of how BPS states in several contexts, e.g.~in string theory and supersymmetric QFT \cite{Douglas:1996sw, Fiol:2000wx, Denef:2002ru, Alim:2011ae}, generate more general states.
+Via large $N$ duality, this open string in $T^{\ast}S^{3}$ is further related to the~open string in the~resolved conifold $X$, where $S^{3}$ disappeared and only branes on $L_{K}$ remained, see \cite{Ooguri:1999bv,ES}.
+Second, quiver representation theory appears in the~description of how BPS states in several contexts, e.g.~in string theory and supersymmetric QFT \cite{Denef:2002ru,Douglas:1996sw,Fiol:2000wx,Alim:2011ae}, generate more general states.

 \be \ee